Breaking the Factorization Barrier in Diffusion Language Models: Decoding with Coupled Discrete Diffusion

 \boldparagraph{Block Diffusion.} In this regime, the sequence is generated in fixed-size segments (e.g., $L_b=32$), enforcing a semi-autoregressive order where all tokens in the preceding block are fully resolved before generation advances to the next.
 We therefore define the PC over sequences of length $L_b$.
 Within each active block, we generate candidates by sampling from the local joint distribution $\hat{p}_{\params, \wparams}$ using the temperature scaling techniques described in \cref{sec:sampling-strategies}, effectively treating each block as a self-contained diffusion process conditioned on the visible history.

 \boldparagraph{Full Diffusion with Dynamic Windowing.} In this setting, the model denoises the entire sequence (e.g., 512 tokens) simultaneously.
-A practical challenge arises here: tractable PCs are typically trained on shorter contexts (e.g., $32$ or $128$) and cannot process the full global context at once.
+A practical challenge arises here: tractable PCs are typically trained on shorter contexts (e.g., $32$) and cannot process the full global context at once.
 To resolve this, we introduce \emph{Dynamic Windowing}.
 Specifically, we first utilize the baseline heuristic to select the subset of tokens for decoding.
-We then determine the set of PC windows required to form a minimum cover over these tokens.
-This allows us to sample from the structurally guided joint distribution within each aligned local window, handling potentially disjoint clusters of tokens simultaneously.
+We then determine a fixed-size PC window to cover the maximum number of these tokens.
+This allows us to sample from the structurally guided joint distribution within an aligned local window, capturing the dependencies among the tokens that fall inside the window.